bramstroker/homeassistant-powercalc/README.md

 - sensor.all_hallway_lights_power (group sensor)
 - sensor.all_hallway_lights_energy (group sensor)

-#### Include area entities
+#### Dynamically including entities

+Powercalc provides several methods to automatically include a bunch of entities in a group with the `include` option.
+> Note: only entities will be included which are in the supported models list (these can be auto configured).
+You can combine `include` and `entities` to extend the group with custom configured entities.

+**Include area**

 > Available from v0.12 and higher

-You can create a grouped power sensor for all supported entities in an area using the `include` option.

 ```yaml
 sensor: